lavaeater/i.am.just.a.game/README.md

 So, this readme will serve as a project diary of this project, as well.
 Why?
 Well, I need to keep track of *what* I was doing before taking a break from the project.
 By its very nature, I will work sporadically on this project which means I can easily forget what I was actually doing.
 All this might end up in different branches and stuff, which is bad.
 I will  try to edit the README on the master branch.
 So what am I currently doing - or what was I previously doing before hiatus?

+I was working on stats and needs and such things.
+Now I want to add variability to the speeds that the characters move at.
+Variability should be at the core, every character in the world should be unique and behave in it's own little quirky way.
+Adding variability to the speed should be real easy.
+Every character should have a speed stat and that stat should influence how fast they move.
+After checking, it appears that all npc's actually DO have a speed stat, it's just that it doesn't have any effect whatsoever.

+Also, I realized I have disabled hunger and everything in the sim.
+I should redesign it into something completely new and fun, that also, ahem, works.
+And also, another thing that I want to do, is make an actual game.
+So perhaps we should start thinking abou that, whaddyasay?

+So, stats are updated but NPC actions are eliminated.
+Now we need a GAME to work on.
+Lets merge this shit into master and get on with it.

 ## Current thoughts

 So, is this readme a blog?
 Or what is it?
 Is it perhaps shit?